Vascular endothelial growth factor A

 Vascular endothelial growth factor A (VEGF-A) is a protein that in humans is encoded by the VEGFA gene.
+The chemical formula is C3914H6252N1212O1278S52.

 Function

 This gene is a member of the platelet-derived growth factor (PDGF)/vascular endothelial growth factor (VEGF) family and encodes a protein that is often found as a disulfide linked homodimer.
 This protein is a glycosylated mitogen that specifically acts on endothelial cells and has various effects, including mediating increased vascular permeability, inducing angiogenesis, vasculogenesis, and endothelial cell growth, promoting cell migration, and inhibiting apoptosis.
 Alternatively spliced transcript variants, encoding either freely secreted or cell-associated isoforms, have been characterized.